Mother’s Day Primavera

 For those of you who voted for a fancy pasta in last week’s poll, I have to apologize.

 You were probably expecting some fancy ravioli.
-A simple pasta primavera is maybe not what you had in mind.
+A simple Homemade Pasta Primavera is maybe not what you had in mind.

 But I was cooking for my mother and she likes simple dishes, so Nanny nanny boo boo!